salsa-rs/salsa/book/src/tutorial/db.md

 ```

 The `salsa::Database` trait includes a method `salsa_event` that you can choose to override
-to give yourself more insight into how salsa is executing.
+to give yourself more insight into how Salsa is executing.
 `salsa_event` is invoked when notable events occur, such as a function being executed
 or a result being re-used.
 Its default behavior is just to log the event using the `log` facade, so if you do not override